128technology/docs/docs/config_basics.md

 Beginning with 5.3, the candidate configuration is not saved to disk and will not persistent through reboot.
 It is strongly recommended that you export candidate configurations occasionally when making large or important changes to avoid losing your work.
 :::

 Each user makes edits locally to a candidate configuration.
-When they have completed their edits locally, they commit the config to the conductor, and it is merged into the running configuration.
-When other users complete and commit their changes, the updated running configuration is pulled down to the system making the changes (rebased), and compared for conflicts.
+When they have completed their edits locally, they commit the config to the conductor and changes are merged into the running configuration.
+As other users complete and commit their changes, the updated running configuration is compared to each candidate configuration for conflicts.
 If none exist, the local changes are committed to the running configuration on the conductor.

 #### How it Works

 Consider the case of User A and User B:

 - Both users access the same conductor, open the configuration, and begin making changes.